pattenbranden/react-books/README.md

 * [Express](https://www.npmjs.com/package/express) - Used to manage HTTP requests and deliver content.
 * [Mongoose](https://www.npmjs.com/package/mongoose) - A package used to work with MongoDB.
 * [Axios](https://www.npmjs.com/package/axios) - A package used to interact with the RESTful API proxy server through HTTP requests.
-* [Fullcalandar](https://www.npmjs.com/package/fullcalendar) - A package used to incorporate a powerful pre-built calendar.

 ## Authors